 Noise-cancelling headphones: Are they good enough for hearing protection?

 There is a common misconception that noise-cancelling headphones protect you from dangerous noise.
-While active noise cancelling (ANC) is very effective for reducing background noise like the sound of traffic, plane engines or air conditioning, and cafe chatter, it is far less effective at blocking other, more dangerous sounds.
+While active noise cancelling (ANC) is effective for reducing background noise like traffic, plane engines, air conditioning, and café chatter, it is less effective at blocking more dangerous sounds.

-For example, a loud conversation between colleagues in an open office environment could be a quiet noise that prohibits you from focusing on a task.
-The noise, many headphones advertise to cancel, is mostly static and periodic, like the droning of an airplane engine or the hum of an air-condition.
+For example, a loud conversation between colleagues in an open office can be distracting.
+The noise that many headphones advertise to cancel is mostly static and periodic, like the droning of an airplane engine or the hum of an air conditioner.

-On the other hand, you have harmful noise.
-Loud and harmful sounds can be damaging to our hearing, even if it is desirable (like music).
-Your exposure to noise levels and amount of time is what makes a damaging sound.
-When exposure exceeds 85dB for 8 hours a day, you are at risk of acquiring Noise Induced Hearing Loss (NIHL).
-The time you can safely be exposed to louder sounds is much shorter.
-At 100dB, the level of a rock concert, the safety threshold is only 15 minutes.
+On the other hand, harmful noise can damage our hearing, even if it is desirable, like music.
+The risk arises from the noise level and duration of exposure.
+When exposure exceeds 85dB for 8 hours a day, you risk acquiring Noise Induced Hearing Loss (NIHL).
+At 100dB, the level of a rock concert, the safe exposure time is only 15 minutes.

 Potentially damaging sound is not necessarily the same as unwanted sound.
-The problem is that people don't know if they are exposed to unwanted or damaging sounds.
-Therefore, many users that have noise-cancelling headphones use this as hearing protection, but it is often false protection!
+The problem is that many people do not know if they are exposed to unwanted or damaging sounds.
+Consequently, users of noise-cancelling headphones often mistakenly believe they are using them as hearing protection, which can be misleading.

 The truth about noise-cancelling headphones